 The exact services and costs vary depending on the company you select so do your research before choosing one.
 To help you out, we’ve created a roundup of the best credit monitoring services for 2020.

-Identity theft has unfortunately become a common occurrence in the modern world, and it’s becoming more and more likely that you’ll be affected by this criminal practice at some point in your life.
+Identity theft has unfortunately become a common occurrence in the modern world.
+It’s becoming more and more likely that you’ll be affected by this criminal practice at some point in your life.

 Protect your finances by taking proactive steps to fight against becoming a victim.
 While there are plenty of products and services available today, implementing a credit freeze is a simple, low-cost solution to prevent thieves from opening new accounts with your personal information.